amiika/ziffers/README.md

 zplay "|:44332233:|.4h4", key: :c, scale: :chromatic
 ```

 Just copy the [source](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers.rb) and run it in a free buffer or use **run_file** command to include the ziffers.rb file.
+Some features like **lsystem** or **zpreparse** also requires [ziffer utils](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers_utils.rb) to run.

 # Basic notation

 Ziffers is a [numbered notation](https://en.wikipedia.org/wiki/Numbered_musical_notation) for music, meaning you write melodies using numbers that represent notes in some scale.
 Ziffers parses custom "ASCII" notation with **zparse** method and produces array of hash objects that contains parameters which can be played using **zplay** method.
 You can also use **zparams** method to use produced notes in any other method.

-## Numbers 1-7 (and 8,9)
+## Numbers 1-9

-Notes are marked as numbers 1-7 representing the position in used scale.
+Notes are marked as numbers 1-9 representing the position in used scale.
 Default key is :c and scale :major making the numbers 1=C, 2=D, 3=E .. and so forth.
+If some scale does not have certain degree, for example 8 in major scale, it is transposed automatically meaning 8 is 1 in higher octave.

+## Octave change

+To create higher notes you can use ^ which makes octave go up, for example ^1 is gain C but one octave up.
+Numbers 8 and 9 in major scale are exactly same as ^1 and ^2.
+Use _ to change the octave one step lower.

+Octave change is sticky, meaning it affects all of the notes that comes after the ^/_ character

+## Negative degrees

+Using negative degrees is other way to play lower notes.
+Consider scale as number line from negative to positive, for example: -987654321+123456789.
+In most cases it is more intuitive to use -2 than _6.
+You can also use lower numbers using eval syntax, for example: =-12

 ## Note lengths